LINDENWOOD UNIVERSITY STUDENTS

 - (C) Recommendation Form

 - Students must submit evidence documenting a minimum of 50 hours of observation under a certified athletic trainer.
 Observations can occur in any setting, including, but not limited to, a high school, college/university, professional sports teams, or rehabilitation clinics.

 - (F) Immunization Records

 - Candidates must provide a copy of immunization records.
-Records should include Tdap (Tetanus, Diphtheria, Pertussis), Varicella (Chickenpox), MMR (Measles, Mumps, Rubella), and Influenza.
+Records should include Tdap (Tetanus, Diphtheria, Pertussis), Varicella (Chickenpox), and MMR (Measles, Mumps, Rubella).
 Students must also submit records of a PPD (Tuberculosis test) conducted within the past six months.

 - (G) Hepatitis B Form